ConorWilliams/libfork/BUILDING.md

 Here are the steps for building in release mode with a single-configuration generator, like the Unix Makefiles one:

+TODO: rework hacking/building into a unified guide for consumers/benchmarkers and mention recursive clone + vcpkg!!

 ```sh
 cmake -S . -B build -D CMAKE_BUILD_TYPE=Release
 cmake --build build